 Answer: .Digicel is less expensive in the long run.
 You can top up your account with DigiCel using their App or on their website so you only pay for what you use when you use it.
 To use TVL, you'll need to buy scratch cards from TVL, an ANZ Bank ATM, or a TVL approved dealer.
 That might might be difficult depending on where you are anchored when you run low on your account. .So you'd need to buy a lot of scratch cards up front for your cruise through the islands or take the time to go hunting for TVL shops in remote places.
 For cruisers, Digicel is the cost winner.

 The Best Choice?

-I'd suggest getting both a TVL and a DigiCel SIM card; maybe have two smart phones or have the one SIM in a tablet or WIFI modem and the other in your smart phone, or have one phone with two sim cards.
-Since you are paying as you go if you get to an anchorage in Ambrym where you have DigiCel but no TVL you can still get on line.
-Plus if both networks are available you could test each with a low cost one day or one hour plan to see which one actually works better.
+Get both a TVL and a DigiCel SIM card; maybe have two smart phones or have the one SIM in a tablet or WIFI modem and the other in your smart phone, or have one phone with two sim cards.
+You are paying as you go so if you get to an anchorage where you have one service but not the other you can still get on line.
+Plus if both networks are available you could test each with a low cost one hour plan to see which one actually works better.
 And if your TVL account gets used up while cruising, you could switch to DigiCel and top up that account online.

 Stop your computer uploading and downloading in the background

 Windows 10 and several programs constantly upload and download data without your knowing about it or letting you stop this abuse of your expensive mobile data limits.

 Mac computers also do Gigabytes of downloads automatically.
 In addition to slowing up your browsing the end result will often require updating lots of other apps.
 Here's how to stop your Mac from downloading and uploading in the background while you are cruising.